wykys/AVR-tools/README.md

 ```

 #### Code size optimization
-It affects the size and speed of the application.
+It affects size and speed of the application.

 | __OPT__ |  __DESCRIPTION__  |
 |---------|-------------------|